 Just north of Taynuilt is the Bonawe Iron Furnace, a relic from an industrial past that produced anything up to 700 tons of iron per year from 1753 to 1876.
-It is in the care of Historic Environment Scotland and open to the public from April to September.
+It is in the care of Historic Environment Scotland.

 Your first reaction on finding a large iron furnace in this beautiful spot is to look at a map to work out where the iron ore came from.
 Your second is probably to look at the quarrying visible on the hillside at Bonawe on the far side of Loch Etive and add two and two.
 The discovery that the ore turned into iron at Bonawe actually came by sea from Furness, in what is now Cumbria, is a surprising one.
 Why would they bother?